-Monthly mean sea-surface temperatures from AVHRR imagery are presented as maps (Fig. 18), temperature anomaly maps against the 1985-2010 climatology (Fig. 19), and spatial averages and anomalies against the 1991-2020 climatology (Fig. 20 and Fig. 21).
-To convert Fig. 19 to using a 1991-2020 climatology, new pixel-level monthly climatologies will need to be rebuilt that combine two AVHRR products.
+Monthly mean sea-surface temperatures from AVHRR imagery are presented as maps (Fig. 18), temperature anomaly maps against the 1985-2010 climatology (Fig. 19), spatial averages and anomalies against the 1991-2020 climatology (Fig. 20 and Fig. 21); to convert Fig. 19 to using a 1991-2020 climatology, new pixel-level monthly climatologies will need to be rebuilt that combine two AVHRR products.
 Sea-surface temperature monthly climatologies and time series were also extracted for more specific regions of the Gulf.
-The region of the Magdalen Shallows, excluding Northumberland Strait, is divided into western and eastern areas as shown in Fig. 22.
-Since the NOAA/LEO data alter previously published regional monthly averages, we also include the monthly time series since 1982 for Gulf regions (Fig. 23 and Fig. 24).
+The Magdalen Shallows, excluding Northumberland Strait, is divided into western and eastern areas as shown in Fig. 22.

-Seasonal trends in relation to air temperature are examined by first displaying weekly averaged AVHRR SST in the GSL for all years between 1982 and 2022 (Fig. 25) with years on the x-axis and weeks of the year on the y-axis (See Galbraith and Larouche 2013 for a full description).
+Seasonal trends in relation to air temperature are examined by first displaying weekly averaged AVHRR SST in the GSL for all years between 1982 and 2021 (Fig. 23) with years on the x-axis and weeks of the year on the y-axis (See Galbraith and Larouche 2013 for a full description).
 Isotherms show the first and last occurrences of temperature averages of 12 °C over the years, chosen to be representative of spring (and fall) transitions to (and from) typical summer temperatures.
-Although the selected temperature is arbitrary, the results that follow are not particularly sensitive to the exact temperature chosen because the surface mixed layer tends to warm and cool linearly in spring and fall (e.g., Fig. 11) and a 10 °C threshold is also used to demonstrate this.
-However in some recent years sudden surface fall cooling has occurred from post-tropical storms mixing the water column, introducing more variability.
-The interannual variability in the time of year when the 12 °C threshold is cross-correlated with June-July average air temperature for the summer onset (0.9 weeks sooner per 1 °C increase; R2 = 0.65) and with September average air temperature for the fall (0.7 weeks later per 1 °C increase; R^2 = 0.53).
-These air temperature averages, shown in Fig. 25, can be used as proxies prior to 1982 and for climate change predictions.
+Although the selected temperature is arbitrary, the results that follow are not particularly sensitive to the exact temperature chosen because the surface mixed layer tends to warm and cool linearly in spring and fall (e.g., Fig. 11).
+A 10 °C threshold is also used to demonstrate this.
+The interannual variability in the time of year when the 12 °C threshold is crossed-correlated with June-July average air temperature for the summer onset (0.9 weeks sooner per 1 °C increase; R2 = 0.59) and with September average air temperature for the fall $(0.7 \text{ weeks later per } 1 \,^{\circ}\text{C} \text{ increase; } R^2 = 0.50)$.
+These air temperature averages, shown in Fig. 23, can be used as proxies prior to 1982 and for climate change predictions.
 The implication is that the duration of the Gulf of St. Lawrence warm season has increased and will increase by about 2 weeks for each 1 °C of seasonal warming (e.g., associated with anthropogenic climate change).

-4.4 SEA SURFACE TEMPERATURE IN 2022
+SEA SURFACE TEMPERATURE IN 2021

-Thermosalinograph data show above average temperatures in December 2021 and near-freezing surface layer conditions first appearing later than normal (Fig. 12), driving late onset of sea ice.
-Temperature anomalies were generally positive all year except in July in the Estuary and reached values of +3 to +4 °C in the fall.
+Thermosalinograph data show above average temperatures by mid-December 2020 and near-freezing surface layer conditions first appearing later than normal (Fig. 12), driving late onset of sea ice.
+Temperatures below -1 °C were rarely observed in winter 2021 along the ship track.
+Temperature anomalies were generally positive all year except in July and early August and reached values > 4 °C in the fall.